francescofiorella/computational_intelligence_2022_2023/exam/README.md

 Note that we defined four choosing strategies and eleven placing strategies.

 Cross-over:<br>
-Given two individual, merge them by taking a random $num$ of propabilities of the first one and $NUM\_ROWS - num$ probabilities of the second one, twice (for both the lists in the individuals).
+Given two individual, merge them by taking a random $num$ of propabilities of the first one and $x - num$ probabilities of the second one, twice (for both the lists in the individuals).

 Mutation:<br>
 Replace a random probability of the individual with another random probability, twice (for both the lists of the individuals).